Your First Visit

 Do you celebrate Communion (the Lord’s Supper) and may I participate since I am not a member of your church?

 Communion, or The Lord’s Supper, is celebrated the first Sunday of each month and is open to all who profess Christ as Lord and Savior.
-We have an “open robert3Communion” table.
+We have an “open Communion” table.
 You do not have to be a member of New Hope to participate in this sacrament.
 We serve Communion with the congregation remaining in their seats.
-Church elders are served by the pastor at the front of the church.
-The elders then serve the first person at each pew, and each person passes the bread and juice to the next person in the pew.
+Church elders serve Communion to the first person in each pew and each person passes the bread and juice to the next person in the pew.
 We understand all of us to be ministers, and passing Communion is a symbol that we serve one another.
 Children may take Communion as well, if parents approve.
+The elders are then served by the pastor at the front of the church.
+Lastly, the pastor is served by the elders.

 Other questions?